Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The \terminology{Hardy Z-function} \hyperref[x:men:eqn_Zdef]{({\xreffont\ref{x:men:eqn_Zdef}})} is useful because it can be graphed, and it tells us essentially everything we might want to know about the \(\zeta\)-function because \(|Z(t)| = |\zeta(\frac12 + i t)|\) if \(t \in \R\). \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}} shows \(Z(t)\) and \(\log\abs{Z(t)}\) for \(5429.29 \lt t \lt 5466.44\), along with the function \(S(t)\) which we will introduce shortly. \begin{figureptx}{\(Z(t)\), \(\log\abs{Z(t)}\), and \(S(t)\) near the 5000th zero \(\gamma_{5000} \approx 5447.86\).}{x:figure:fig_z5000}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} The critical facts (pun intended) about \(Z(t)\) are that it is smooth, and if \(t\) is real then \(Z(t)\) is real and \(\abs{Z(t)} = \abs{\zeta(\frac12 + it)}\).
+The \terminology{Hardy Z-function} \hyperref[eqn_Zdef]{({\xreffont\ref{eqn_Zdef}})} is useful because it can be graphed, and it tells us essentially everything we might want to know about the \(\zeta\)-function because \(|Z(t)| = |\zeta(\frac12 + i t)|\) if \(t \in \R\). \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}} shows \(Z(t)\) and \(\log\abs{Z(t)}\) for \(5429.29 \lt t \lt 5466.44\), along with the function \(S(t)\) which we will introduce shortly. \begin{figureptx}{Figure}{\(Z(t)\), \(\log\abs{Z(t)}\), and \(S(t)\) near the 5000th zero \(\gamma_{5000} \approx 5447.86\).}{fig_z5000}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} The critical facts (pun intended) about \(Z(t)\) are that it is smooth, and if \(t\) is real then \(Z(t)\) is real and \(\abs{Z(t)} = \abs{\zeta(\frac12 + it)}\).
 Those facts do not uniquely determine \(Z(t)\): there is still a global choice of \(\pm 1\).
-One might ask whether the choice matters, and if it does, is the standard choice for the square-root in \hyperref[x:men:eqn_Zdef]{({\xreffont\ref{x:men:eqn_Zdef}})} the correct option? \begin{principle}{}{}{x:principle:hardyZpm} \(Z(t)\) is statistically indistinguishable from \(\,-Z(t)\). \end{principle} Thus, the global choice of sign for \(Z(t)\) does not matter.
+One might ask whether the choice matters, and if it does, is the standard choice for the square-root in \hyperref[eqn_Zdef]{({\xreffont\ref{eqn_Zdef}})} the correct option? \begin{principle}{Principle}{}{}{hardyZpm} \(Z(t)\) is statistically indistinguishable from \(\,-Z(t)\). \end{principle} In other words, any measure of distance between probability distributions cannot distinguish between the distributions of \(Z(t)\) and \(\,-Z(t)\).

+Thus, the global choice of sign for \(Z(t)\) does not matter.
 Indeed, \(\xi(\frac12 + it)\) is also real for \(t \in \R\), and has the same critical zeros as \(Z(t)\), but it has the opposite sign of \(Z(t)\).
 So, the standard normalizations for those functions disagree with each other.
-A consequence of \hyperref[x:principle:hardyZpm]{Principle~{\xreffont\ref{x:principle:hardyZpm}}}, which could be considered an equivalent statement, is that if \(k\) is a non-negative integer then
+A consequence of \hyperref[hardyZpm]{Principle~{\xreffont\ref{hardyZpm}}} is that if \(k\) is a non-negative integer then